 Our success depends largely upon the continued services of our key members of senior management.
 These members of senior management are at-will employees and therefore they may terminate employment with us at any time with no advance notice.
 We also rely on our leadership team in the areas of research and development, marketing, services and general and administrative functions.
 From time to time, there may be changes in our management team resulting from the hiring or departure of executives, which could disrupt our business.
-The replacement of one or more of our executive officers or other key employees would likely involve significant time and costs and may significantly delay or prevent the achievement of our business objectives.
+For instance, we recently announced the departure of Oren Frank, our Chief Executive Officer and Roni Frank, our Head of Clinical Services and the appointment of Douglas Braunstein as our interim Chief Executive Officer.
+We have begun the process of searching for a permanent replacement to serve as Chief Executive Officer.
+The replacement of one or more of our executive officers or other key employees will likely involve significant time and costs and may significantly delay or prevent the achievement of our business objectives.
 Our business would also be adversely affected if we fail to adequately plan for succession of our executives and senior management; or if we fail to effectively recruit, integrate, retain and develop key talent and/or align our talent with our business needs, in light of the current rapidly changing environment.
-While we have succession plans in place and we have employment arrangements with a limited number of key executives, these do not guarantee that the services of these or suitable successor executives will continue to be available to us.
+While we have employment arrangements with a limited number of key executives, these do not guarantee that the services of these or suitable successor executives will continue to be available to us.